 Ramses Shaffy (Aug.
 29, 1933 – Dec.
 1, 2009) was a Dutch singer.
 He died in a nursing home because his alcoholism left him unable to care for himself.

 Ringo Starr (born July 7, 1940) is an English musician, singer, and songwriter.
 Most know him as the drummer for the Beatles.
-He no longer drinks.
+However, he no longer drinks.
 (Birth name Richard Starkey.)

 Richard Swift (March 16, 1977 – July 3, 2018) was a singer and songwriter.
 He also played keyboards, drums, bass guitar, and guitar.
 Swift battled alcoholism for much of his life.
 However, in the end it killed him.